TCN reconnects Kano and Kaduna Discos, extends the grace period by 60 days

 Defaulters

-The TCN added that all Market Defaulters should comply with the provisions of the Market Rules concerning payment of their outstanding invoices, posting of Bank Guarantees and forwarding of the active Power Purchase Agreements (PPA) as the case may be to the Market Operator/TCN, they added:
+The TCN added that all Market Defaulters should comply with the provisions of the Market Rules with respect to payment of their outstanding invoices, posting of Bank Guarantees and forwarding of the active Power Purchase Agreements (PPA) as the case may be to the Market Operator/TCN, they added:

 - “It should be noted that other defaulters who are yet to be suspended should cure their defaults this sixty days, at the expiration of this grace period, the Market Operator will resume sanctions in line with the Market Rules.”